Hampton Roads Scholastic Chess Club [HRSCC]

 When does the club meet?

 Due to the complexity of coaching groups of children by ability and the variety in our weekly tournament schedule, there are only certain dates we can roll new members into HRSCC.
-WE ARE NOT ACCEPTING NEW STUDENTS FOR THE REMAINDER OF THE CURRENT SCHOOL YEAR.
+After fall registration is complete and the club has started for the season, we will post the next entry date.

 What does a typical night at HRSCC look like?

 Check-in begins at 5 PM and runs through 5:30 PM.
 Students are encouraged to arrive as early as possible so they can get to class in time for some extra training with their coach.
 Coaches will hold off beginning the formal lesson for the week until most or all of their students have arrived, but not later than 5:30 PM.
 Coaches have the discretion to teach whatever material is appropriate for the ability group they are teaching and based on an initial assessment of their students.
-For those who have taken classes with HRCA for the last two years, we are no longer teaching entire courses from Think Like a King or Coach Jay’s Chess Academy.
 HRSCC students all receive ChessKid Gold accounts, and they will be strongly incentivized to use their accounts at home for study and practice.
 Formal tournament events begin at 6 PM and generally end by 7 PM.
-Concessions (snacks, pizza, etc.) will be available (pending volunteers).
 A high-quality playground and covered pavilion are available right outside the playing hall doors, and children are encouraged to play outside if they have wait time between segments of the night.
 For nights when a longer tournament event is being run, students will not have classes (start and end times will remain the same each week).
 Students will receive a minimum of 20 classes during the school year.
 Some weeks (usually close to holidays) will be run virtually on ChessKid.com.
 A full schedule will be released to enrolled students.
-Enrolled students also receive access to bonus online tournaments on Friday evenings.

 What if my child isn’t ready for competition?

 New students ages 4-6 should register for Guppy Chess instead of HRSCC.
 As students grow and become ready, we can discuss transferring to HRSCC.
 New students ages 7 and up with no chess background will be required to take one beginner course outside of HRSCC prior to joining the club.
-These courses will be available beginning in October 2022 via Zoom, and additional courses will be available in person at the Kempsville Recreation Center in Virginia Beach starting in January 2023.
-This is a change to our original plan, as very few students in our September start-up group were completely new to chess.
-Fearing these kids would get lost in the crowd, we determined the need to establish a prerequisite that kids know how the pieces move and can play a complete game of chess (no matter how poorly and even if some rules need reinforcement) in order to join HRSCC.
-With this new prerequisite, all students will immediately begin competing in tournaments.
+We offer introductory chess classes with community partners in Virginia Beach (Kempsville Recreation Center) and Norfolk (Slover Library), with plans to develop partnerships in other cities soon.
+It is a prerequisite that kids know how the pieces move and can play a complete game of chess (no matter how poorly and even if some rules need reinforcement) in order to join HRSCC.
+With this prerequisite, all students will immediately begin competing in tournaments.
 There is a separate division / section JUST for beginners in our “Minnows” ability group.
 They will NOT play more experienced kids, and tournament directors are on hand to answer questions and help the students understand and apply the rules.
 The best way to prepare for rated tournament play is to play in a “Rookie” section, which is run exactly like the rated sections, but the results are not reported to US Chess for rating.
 This is great training ground for the kids.

 New students who pass a basic assessment may be placed in our “Rockfish” ability group and will be participating in the “Rockfish Rookie” section of our tournaments each week while they continue to train and prepare to join US Chess and become “rated” players.
 We will work with families to determine a child’s readiness to move up to higher levels based on chess skill and emotional maturity.
 Every child at HRSCC moves at their own pace, and there is never any pressure to move up too quickly.
 It is not unusual for some students to spend a year or more in our Rookie levels, while others move through ability groups at a much quicker pace.